Last updated Jan. 15 2021 | 2 min read

 In order to start helping your puppy adjust to these times, start by ignoring him at least one full hour every day.
 This exercise should be practiced a few weeks before the due date of your baby.
 Be sure that you are in the house doing something simple such as watching TV or folding your clothes, etc.

-2. Keep in mind that you’re going to have a lot of baby items laying around the house, especially toys.
+2. Keep in mind that you’re going to have a lot of baby items lying around the house, especially toys.
 While you can do your best to keep your home clear of these toys, there are times when your dog may make an attempt to grab them.
 Therefore, you must try to discourage your puppy from eating the toys.

 You can do this by having a few baby toys laying on the floor next to his play items.
 When he goes and reaches for the baby toys, give him the “no” command and then shift his attention to one of his own toys.
 One way to make your dog remember the difference in the toys is to mark all the baby’s toys with mouthwash.
 Soon he will associate the “no” command with the smell and taste of mouthwash and ignore the toys altogether.
 Needless to say, dogs hate the smell and taste of mouthwash products.